whoward/docs/markdown/reference/sauce-connect.md

 There are a few Sauce Connect specific [command line options](#command-line-options) that can help.
 These include `-D, --direct-domains`, `-t, --tunnel-domains`, and `-F, --fast-fail-regexps`.
 These allow for careful curating of which traffic will go through the tunnel and which will go directly to the internet.

+#### Only route needed requests through Sauce Connect

+##### Whitelist Domains

-A common use case for this is for users who only need their requests to their local development environment to go through Sauce Connect, with external resources being pulled as usual.
+A common use case for this is for users who only need their requests to their internal environment to go through Sauce Connect, with external resources being pulled as usual.

+To do this, we could add the following flag:

+    -t internal-site.com

+##### Blacklist Domains

+Let's say instead that we need *most* things to go through the tunnel, but certain external assets to be retrieved directly (for instance, with a CDN).

+For this, we could add the following flag:

+	-D cdn.external-site.com

+#### Drop Analytics and Ad-based Requests

+Some external assets we might not need to access at all, for the sake of speed or just not interfering with user metrics, such as analytics:

+	-F analytics-provider.com

 ##	Troubleshooting Sauce Connect